 When art stems from lived experiences, it must be truthful.
 And truth is seldom under the compulsion to have a happy ending.
 Cinema, for Ritwik Ghatak, was not a medium of ‘storytelling’, but the strongest way he could reach out to the masses.
 Talking about his shift from theatre to film, he once said, “We used to give open-air performances where we could rouse and inspire an audience of four or five thousand.
 But, when I thought of cinema, I thought of the million minds that I could reach at the same time.
 This is how I came into films, not because I wanted to make films.
 Tomorrow, if I find a better medium, I’ll abandon films.”
 Ghatak chronicled the partition like few others – the refugee crisis and the rootlessness of a people affected him deeply, on a personal level.
 He spent his childhood in East Bengal, amid green meadows and songs of boatmen.
 His characters, too, feel suffocated in the city, searching for a lost childhood and a home – suddenly a new country they can perhaps never return to.
 His films thus leave us with a sense of emptiness, giving us a feel of what it is like to not ‘belong’ – there is poverty and suffering, there is struggle.
 Yet, sometimes, there is hope.
 Sometimes, there is love.
 And wrapping it all up, there is music.

 The music of Ghatak’s films, not talked about as often as they should be, is perhaps what first helped me connect with them.
-Indian classical music, folk songs and Tagore seep into the pores of his films, adding character and more value to the stories.
-‘Melodrama is a birthright, a form in itself,’ he said, and music and sound enhanced the ideas he wanted to communicate.
+Indian classical music, folk songs, and Tagore seep into the pores of his films, adding character and more value to the stories he chooses to tell.
+‘Melodrama is a birthright, a form in itself,’ he had once remarked, and music and sound enhanced the ideas he wanted to communicate.
 Ghatak himself had a deep understanding of music – he learnt to play the sarod for a brief period under Ustad Bahadur Khan, who was involved in making the music for several of his films.
-He loved Beethoven, and applied them in the background score of a few films as well.
-Though uncredited, he made a documentary on Ustad Allauddin Khan, sarod player and multi-instrumentalist, a guru to several acclaimed musicians including his daughter, Annapurna Devi and Pandit Ravi Shankar among others.
-Music formed an important backbone of each of his films, but I shall primarily talk about Meghe Dhaka Tara (1960), Komal Gandhar (1961) and Subarnarekha (1965) – commonly referred to as the partition trilogy.
+He loved Beethoven, and applied his compositions in the background score of a few films as well.
+Though uncredited, he made a documentary on Ustad Allauddin Khan, sarod player and multi-instrumentalist, a guru to several acclaimed musicians including his daughter, Annapurna Devi, and Pandit Ravi Shankar among others.
+Music formed an important backbone of each of Ghatak’s films, but I shall primarily talk about Meghe Dhaka Tara (1960), Komal Gandhar (1961) and Subarnarekha (1965) – commonly referred to as the partition trilogy.
 It is the music of these three films that have stayed with me the most, along with the pain and love that its characters experience.

 Towards the end of the film, when Shankar returns to his home after making a name for himself as a celebrated musician, he sings ‘Lagi Lagan Pati Sakhi Sang’.
 This return is one of personal victory, as it can be called – the neighbourhood where he had spent his formative years being considered a failure now looks up to him as a celebrity, young boys run up to him to ask for his autograph.
 The composition in Hamsadhwani – a raga commonly associated with happiness and joy, thus comes naturally to him.
 He walks past the same riverbank where he had spent days practicing, but now there is confidence, a distinct change in the way he sings.
 This version of the khayal, sung beautifully by Pandit A. T. Kanan and enhanced by Anil Chatterjee’s acting on screen, remains unforgettable.
 It is a song of happiness and homecoming, before yet another tragedy hits the family.